sgorgun/floyd-warshall-task-python/README.md

 ### Exercise 1: Finding all-pairs shortest path

 Given the number of vertices `n`, graph adjacency matrix `adj_matrix` of an undirected weighted graph, implement the function below that returns two arguments.
-The first argument is the sum of all-pairs shortest paths between all achievable vertices.
-And the second is the number of the unachievable pairs of vertices in an undirected weighted graph.
+The first argument is the sum of all-pairs shortest paths between all connected vertices.
+And the second is the number of the disconnected pairs of vertices in an undirected weighted graph.
 Vertices are enumerated from `0` to `n-1`. `adj_matrix` contains only non-negative values, 0 means no edge and a positive value means edge presence and reflects its weight.
 Each weight of (`u`, `v`)-edge represents a distance between `u` and `v` and vice versa.